 Prep for Stargazing During Daylight Hours

 One last tip for the daylight hours: purchase a stellarscope and use it to get a sense of the night sky view you’ll have once the sun goes down.
 These handy tools allow you to set up the scope with your hemisphere, the latitude, month, and time you plan to go stargazing – then you can peer through the scope and see a map of the night sky exactly as you’ll see later in the night.
-Grab one for yourself on Amazon for $39.95.
+Grab one for yourself on Amazon.

 While driving through the park, it’s also a great time to keep your eye out for roadside pullouts or rock formations where you’ll want to come stargazing later.
 In short, the daytime is a great time to plan for your stargazing excursion!